 - Pair of white column flower stands

-For views of these furnishings, visit Chapel Video.
-Please note, that to use these items, you must make arrangements in advance with the Wedding Coordinator.
+For views of these furnishings, you may request photographs.
+Please note, that to use these items, you must make arrangements in advance with the Events and Conference Coordinator.
 Furniture may not be moved without prior permission.

 What Do We Need To Provide For Our Wedding?

 You are responsible for providing the following personnel:

 - An officiant for your ceremony and wedding vows